Alexei-Orlov/2526_Projet2A_Cansat/README.md

   - Listed components and sensors to implement
 - **Goals for Next Session**
   - Learn basics of required tools:
-    - Onshape 🛠️
+    - Onshape
-    - FreeRTOS ⏱️
+    - FreeRTOS
-    - GitHub etiquette 💻
+    - GitHub etiquette

+### Session 1 – *15/09/2025*
+- **Project Definition**
+  - Roles distribution
+  - Missions not yet revealed
+- **Decisions**
+  - Study previous CanSat team’s GitHub as reference
+  - Focus on testing the sensors while we wait for the rules
+- **Progress**
+  - Ordered most of the sensors
+  - Set deadlines
+- **Goals for Next Session**
+  - Work on the test motherboard

 ---